dr-jpk/weather-forecast/final_report.md

         > "Copyright of Bureau of Meteorology materials resides with the Commonwealth of Australia.
 Apart from any fair dealing for purposes of study, research, criticism and review, as permitted under copyright legislation, no part of this product may be reproduced, re-used or redistributed for any commercial purpose whatsoever, or distributed to a third party for such purpose, without written permission from the Director of Meteorology."
 - Volume of our dataset:
     - 14MB of (dominantly) numeric data
-    - 23 variables with about about 150k entries / observations
+    - 23 variables with about 150k entries / observations
     - 49 different weather stations

 ### Relevance